May 2016 – August 2016

 Crew Assignments supplement the academic aspects of the training program experience by providing Apprentice Company members with valuable exposure to the technical and administrative aspects of a working professional theatre.

-Each apprentice is assigned to one day crew for the duration of the summer, which meets three days a week.
+Each apprentice is assigned to one day crew, which meets three days a week.
 Day crew assignments include: Scenic Construction, Costumes/Wardrobe, Electrics, Sound, Props, Scenic Painting and Administration.

 Many apprentices will also serve on a run crew for at least one Main Stage or Outdoor Stage production during their summer at the theatre.
 During the tech/preview week for the production, run crew members will be pulled from classes as necessary to properly learn and perform their production duties.
 Arrangements will be made in advance with faculty to minimize time conflicts and best address the student's needs during this period.
 Though crew assignments are an integral and vital part of The Apprentice Company, actor training is the major priority for apprentices.
 If technical duties interfere with scheduled class time, every effort is made to reschedule the class.
 While assigned to a run crew, apprentices do not report to their day crew.